Extreme events are defined under the NSW Water Management Act 2000 and the Commonwealth Water Act 2007. They are:

 - Prolonged dry periods,

-- water quality events that risk satisfying local uses and values, or
+- water quality events that risk not satisfying local uses and values, or

 - any other event which has led to a management plan being suspended in the past 50 years.

 The NSW Government has developed an extreme events policy ((PDF 718.7 KB)) and incident response guides for all surface and groundwaters in the Murray Darling Basin.
 The guides are included in each of the water resource plans as they are placed on public exhibition.

 The policy establishes the principles by which all water resources within the NSW Murray-Darling Basin will be managed during an extreme event.
 It aims to ensure critical human water needs are met.
 It also gives effect to the water sharing priorities under Section 60 of the Water Management Act 2000.

 The policy framework establishes a staged approach and provides a range of measures for water managers to deploy as conditions deteriorate.

 In the case of a drought event, the management response involves progressively introducing more stringent measures to support the highest priority needs as the event becomes more critical.
 For water quality events, management responses will be guided by the type of event.

 The incident response guides provide further detail on possible actions during drought and water quality events.
 The IRGs have been developed as part of the water resource planning process.